skyssolutions/lynxchan/src/be/Readme.md

 * `torSource`: url to the list of TOR exit nodes ips.
 Defaults to `https://check.torproject.org/exit-addresses`.
 * `blockTor`(Boolean): if true, TOR users will be blocked.
 * `languagePackPath`: absolute path to an optional language pack.
-* `videoThumb`(Boolean): if true, videos will use their first frame as a thumbnail.
+* `mediaThumb`(Boolean): if true, videos and music will generate thumbs instead of using the generic ones.
 Requires ffmpeg installed.
 * `maxBoardRules`(Number): maximum amount of rules that board owners can set.
 Defaults to 20.
 * `thumbSize`(Number): maximum size for both width and height for generated thumbnails.
 Defaults to 128.
 * `maintenance`(Boolean): if set to true, the site will refuse any request to dynamic pages or functions used to interact with the system.
 Only static files and files on gridfs will be output to the user.